maleshchenko/trade-ml/README.md

 # Trade ML - LSTM-Based Cryptocurrency Trading Model

+## Disclaimer

+This is an educational project.
+Cryptocurrency trading involves significant risk.
+Use at your own discretion and never trade with capital you can't afford to lose.

+## Overview

 A machine learning trading assistant that uses Long Short-Term Memory (LSTM) neural networks to predict Bitcoin price movements and generate trading signals.

-## Overview

 This project combines technical analysis with deep learning to:
 - **Predict trading signals** (long, short, neutral) based on historical price data